hyphal-domenico/ewallace.github.io/manual/_posts/2021-04-07-meetings-overview.md

 # Subgroup meetings (fortnightly)

-As of January 2021, we will try new "subgroup meetings" to help people working on related projects to talk regularly about them.
+Since January 2021, we are having regular "subgroup meetings" to help people working on related projects to talk regularly about them.

-Here is a suggestion as to how we could run them:

-* Everyone presents one slide on their recent work, taking no more than 5 minutes each (timed).
+Mostly, we have been running these as a journal club:

-* Then we "journal club" a paper relevant to the subgroup, that everyone should already have read.
-Presentation of this can be shared around the group.
+* We choose a paper relevant to the subgroup, that everyone should read before the meeting.
+Come prepared to talk about what you learned from the paper and any questions you have.
+* Presentation of the is usually led by one person, and/or can be shared around the group.
 We don't need perfect presentations, just enough for a good discussion.
+* The presenter can showcase their own data/project or other related information in the light of the main journal club paper.
+These have been some of the most useful subgroup meeting moments.
 * Everyone suggests papers for next subgroup meeting, and we decide on one of them.
 It is ok to suggest a paper that you have already read.
 * PI aims to attend all subgroup meetings, however they should continue even if PI can't attend.
 * Others in lab can attend subgroups as "guests" if they're interested in the paper.

+Sometimes we may instead have a different format, for example discussing a manuscript draft or designing a tricky experiment.
+We aim to announce the subgroup agenda 2 weeks in advance in any case.

-Suggested subgroups (January 2021) are:
+Subgroups (April 2021) are:

-* Fungal pathogens - Laura, Liz, Rachael, also Thom.
-* Ssd1 and so on - Rosey, Marah, Louis, also Paddy.
+* RNA-binding proteins, Ssd1 and so on - Rosey, Marah, Louis, also Paddy and Yuxuan.
+10am alternate Mondays (weeks 1+3 in lab rota).
-* 3'UTRs - Sam, Weronika, also Aphena.
+* 3'UTRs - Sam, Weronika.
+10am alternate Tuesdays (weeks 1+3 in lab rota).
+* Fungal pathogens - Laura, Liz, Rachael.
+10am alternate Mondays (weeks 2+4 in lab rota)
-* Ribosome profiling has a separate meeting, see [bbsrc-nsf repository](https://github.com/riboviz/bbsrc-nsf).
+* Ribosome profiling has a separate meeting on Wednesday afternoons, see [bbsrc-nsf repository](https://github.com/riboviz/bbsrc-nsf).

 We will find times for these that work for all subgroup members, respecting lab shift patterns.